FGA-DIKU/EHR/corebehrt/configs/README.md

 | `split_ratios.test`  | Percentage of data for testing                           | `0.1` |

 ---

-This version keeps **hyperparameters neatly organized** in a table while maintaining **clear documentation**. 🚀 Let me know if you need any tweaks!

 ### Pretrain (`pretrain`)
 - Trains a **transformer-based model** on **EHR sequences** using **masked language modeling (MLM)**.
 - Loads **tokenized patient records** and **structured features** as inputs.